meliajm/bento/notes.md

 from this form user can add menu items from checkboxes then creates new bento box

-[] total price is not calculated for bentos created this way
+[x] total price is not calculated for bentos created this way - got this figured out

 [] user then goes to order page can select bentos from checkboxes again goes to show page of order with edit link places order

-[] need to figure out how to save array of ids to bentos and orders accepts_nested_attributes_for :categories
+[x] need to figure out how to save array of ids to bentos and orders accepts_nested_attributes_for :categories

 [] only admin can make new menu items
-[] partials
+[x] partials

 how is bento associating menu items and what is the deal with order where it is not?!!!!

 [] crud for bento boxes
+[x] update for bento is not deleting items from list [] security